ESE-Peasy/PosturePerfection/docs/instructions.md

 ## Set your Ideal Posture

 PosturePerfection relies on you setting an "Ideal Posture" which is what the system refers to when determining if you have adopted a poor posture.
-Your detected posture is highlighted in Blue if you have not done this yet.
+Your detected posture is highlighted in <span style="color:blue">Blue</span> if you have not done this yet.
 To do so, simply adopt a good posture, ensure that the system can see you and click "Set Ideal Posture"!

 <div align="center">
     <img src="images/instructions/unset_posture.png" width="500"/>